Energy metabolism in muscle

 Patients with metabolic myopathies have underlying defects of energy production in muscle.
 Most affected patients have dynamic symptoms, such as exercise intolerance, muscle pain, and cramps upon exercise, rather than static symptoms, such as a fixed weakness of a specific muscle group.

 To better understand these disorders, this topic review provides an overview of energy metabolism in muscle.
 The classification, diagnosis, and treatment of the metabolic myopathies are presented separately.
-(See "Approach to the metabolic myopathies" and "Causes of metabolic myopathies" and "Overview of inherited disorders of glucose and glycogen metabolism" and "Mitochondrial myopathies: Clinical features and diagnosis".)
+(See "Approach to the metabolic myopathies" and "Metabolic myopathies caused by disorders of lipid and purine metabolism" and "Overview of inherited disorders of glucose and glycogen metabolism" and "Mitochondrial myopathies: Clinical features and diagnosis".)

 Prior to a review of the pathways of energy metabolism, it is helpful to first briefly review the sources of energy in muscle.